Master of Science in Biomedical Engineering

 A student submitting a proposed degree plan for a Master of Science degree should designate on the official degree plan the appropriate program option.

-A minimum of 32 semester credit hours of approved courses and research is required for the thesis option Master of Science degree.
-A minimum of 36 semester credit hours of approved coursework is required for the Non-Thesis Option.
+A minimum of 30 semester credit hours is required for the Master of Science degree.

 Some departments may have more restrictive requirements for transfer work.
 If otherwise acceptable, certain courses may be used toward meeting credit-hour requirements for the master’s degree under the following limitations.